How to build your listing/Marketing Helps

-Submitting a listing is a fairly simple process, but we do want to share some tips on getting the best results with your listing.
+Building your listing is a fairly simple process, but we do want to share some tips on getting the best results.

 NOTE: – While this is a step by step process we recommend you collect everything you need and build your ad all at one time.
 Each time you make a change it goes into draft mode.
 This is fine when updating later but can get frustrating when building your ad.
 So we recommend you build it once and then go back and tweak as necessary.

-1 – Click on the “submit listing” button – wow! bet you are glad we told you that!
+1 – Click on the login button – wow! bet you are glad we told you that!

-2 – Register an account – We don’t do this to harass you.
+2 – Sign in with the login and password information you received – We don’t do this to harass you.
 We actually do this for your benefit.
 Once you have an account you can access your listing and update it any time you choose.
 Changes will immediately go into a draft status, for our staff to review and turn on.
 So, if you have a new phone number, product, email address, or any other change, you can get it done easily and quickly.

 A – Name – This is your business name